anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: When in doubt, tell the truth.
+Quote: You spend a good piece of your life gripping a baseball and in the end it turns out that it was the other way around all the time.

-By: Mark Twain
+By: Jim Bouton